 7. Learn about credit

 Building credit is necessary, but it’s also important to do it the right way.
 Millions of people drown in credit card debt every year, and you don’t want to join them.
 To build your credit without going overboard, keep these hard and fast credit rules in mind.

 - Stick with one low-limit credit card.

 - Always pay more than the minimum payments.

 - Pay off your balance as soon as possible.

 - Don’t close your card—having a long-term credit card in good standing increases your credit score.

 Financial habits last a lifetime

 It’s easy to take the path of least resistance and spend frivolously, but that pattern becomes a habit that’s hard to break.
 Discipline yourself.
-Create the financial habit of smart spending and saving, and your small fortune after college could grow to a large fortune over time.
+By creating the financial habit of smart spending and saving, your small fortune after college could grow to a large fortune over time.